Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Dodge Dakota Insurance
+How to Shop for the Cheapest Dodge Dakota Insurance

 Rates by Driver Age